ai-systems/case_based_anli/README.md

 Welcome! :)

-In this repository, In this repository, you can find the code for the CB-ANLI model presented at COLING 2022.
+In this repository, you can find the code for the CB-ANLI model presented at COLING 2022.

 ## Setup: